Pinpoint tests of microclimate control (cars from 08.2001)

 Yes

-REPLACE heater fan variable resistor.
-CHECK the system is working properly
+REPLACE the heater fan variable resistor.
+CHECK the system for proper operation

 No

-LOCATE and REPAIR open circuit 31S-FA30 (black and white) between the heater fan variable resistor and the heater fan switch, using the wiring diagrams.
-CHECK the system is working properly
+LOCATE and REPAIR the open in circuit 31S-FA30 (B/W) between the heater blower variable resistor and the heater blower switch using the wiring diagrams.
+CHECK for proper system operation

-PINPOINT TEST F: HEATER ELECTRIC FAN IS IN CONTINUOUS OPERATION (ONLY VEHICLES WITHOUT EATC)
+PINPOINT TEST F: HEATER FAN CONTINUOUSLY RUNS (NON-EATC VEHICLES ONLY)

 STATES